hkulas/SortingTool/README.md

 ## CommandLineArguments

-The programm takes up to 4 command line arguments.
+The program takes up to 4 command line arguments.
 These are possible options:

--sortingType
- natural or byCount
+- `sortingType`: natural or byCount

   ### natural
- natural order is lexicographic order, for numbers it is numeric order.
+  Natural order is lexicographic order.
+For numbers, it is numeric order.

   ### byCount
- elements sorted by the number of occurrences, each on a new line, using the following format:
+  Elements sorted by the number of occurrences, each on a new line, using the following format:
- element: count time(s), percentage%

--dataType
- long, word, line
+- `dataType`: long, word, line

 ### long
- It will take input as a integer numbers
+It will take input as integer numbers.

 ### word
- It will take input as a words
+It will take input as words.

 ### line
- It will separate each line as an input
+It will separate each line as an input.

- -inputFile/-outputFile
+- `inputFile`/`outputFile`:

- It doesn't have any funcionality
+These do not have any functionality.

 ## Examples
 java SortingTool -sortingType natural -dataType long
 1 -2   33 4